aurorascharff/aurorascharff.no/src/content/blog/implementing-react-hook-form-with-nextjs-14-server-actions.md

 We pass the initial data and a function to update data optimistically.
 We can use the `optimisticJokes` return value somewhere else to display the data.

 Then we add the `addOptimisticJoke()` inside our `onSubmit()` function.
 In addition, we should use a transition around the optimistic update and server action call.

 We'll move the `reset()` function to run right after the optimistic state update, and then rollback on error.
+We also don't need to toast on success anymore.

 ```tsx
 const onSubmit = handleSubmit(data => {